Exodo-LS/A12/README.md

 #A12
 ***
-I followed the instructions for the assignments, but my spacing seems off in the header.
-My h2 and h3 tags seem too spaced out.
-I will try to fix it ASAP.
+I followed the instructions for the assignments.
+Please disregard the Scott Sampson page not displaying the proper page when it clicks on the Scott Sampson link.